Scholarly peer review: Examples

+Proposed alternatives

+Other attempts to reform the peer review process originate among others from the fields of metascience and journalology.
+Reformers seek to increase the reliability and efficiency of the peer review process and to provide it with a scientific foundation.
+Alternatives to common peer review practices have been put to the test, in particular open peer review, where the comments are visible to readers, generally with the identities of the peer reviewers disclosed as well, e.g., F1000, eLife, BMJ, and BioMed Central.
+In the case of eLife, peer review is used not for deciding whether to publish an article, but for assessing its importance and reliability.
+Likewise, the recognition and recruitment of peer reviewers continues to be a significant issue in the field of scholarly publishing.

 In popular culture

 In 2017, the Higher School of Economics in Moscow unveiled a "Monument to an Anonymous Peer Reviewer".
 It takes the form of a large concrete cube, or dice, with "Accept", "Minor Changes", "Major Changes", "Revise and Resubmit" and "Reject" on its five visible sides.
 Sociologist Igor Chirikov, who devised the monument, said that while researchers have a love-hate relationship with peer review, peer reviewers nonetheless do valuable but mostly invisible work, and the monument is a tribute to them.